SamAbaasi/vue-dashboard/README.md

 setInteractionMode("eager");
 ```
 ### 2. Components
-You register the ValidationProvider and ValidationObserver components to use them within your template:
+I register the ValidationProvider and ValidationObserver components to use them within my template:
 ```javascript
 components: {
   ValidationProvider,